TBTC2/TBTC/README.md

 # TrakonBTC Public Rest API
-The Trackonbtc API Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+The Trackonbtc API can provide the Ticker price API .
+You can use it to build tickers, price comparison apps, or anything that helps the crypto community.
+Use it responsibly

 ## General Information
 1. Base API Endpoint: https://trackonbtc.com